How to Make a DIY Wasp Trap

-Wasps help to pollinate gardens and keep harmful insect and parasite populations in check, but when they build a nest in your mailbox, interfere with your backyard barbecue, or sting you repeatedly, it makes more sense to find a way to keep them at a safe distance.
+Wasps are beneficial garden bugs because they help fertilize plants and keep harmful garden pests in check.
+But when they build a nest in your mailbox, interfere with your backyard barbecue, or sting you repeatedly, it makes more sense to find a way to keep them at a safe distance.

 To keep wasp nests away from your house and immediate yard, set traps in the early spring when the queens are looking for nesting sites.
-Although you can buy ready-made traps at the store, you can also save your cash and make your own....
-Read on for easy steps to make an effective homemade wasp trap with basic supplies you may already have sitting around the house.
+Although you can buy ready-made wasp repellant and traps at the store, you can also save your cash and make your own.
+Read on for easy steps to create an effective homemade wasp trap with basic supplies you may already have sitting around the house.

 - Two-liter soda bottle